morrisjdev/FileContextCore/README.md

 ## Advantages

 - No database needed
-- easy configuration
+- Easy configuration
-- rapid data-modelling, -modification
+- Rapid data-modelling, -modification
-- share data through version-control
+- Share data through version-control
-- supports all serializable .NET types
+- Supports all serializable .NET types
-- integrates seamlessly into EF Core
+- Integrates seamlessly into EF Core
-- different serializer supported (XML, JSON, CSV, Excel)
+- Different serializer supported (XML, JSON, CSV, Excel)
-- supports encryption
+- Supports encryption
-- supports relations
+- Supports relations
-- supports multiple databases
+- Supports multiple databases

 !This extension is not intended to be used in production systems!